Building resilience through the wisdom of the body

 I’m committed to creating an inclusive and supportive space where women can deeply and authentically connect with the messages and wisdom of their bodies—a space free from competition, comparison, or emphasis on external measures of success or progress.
 Whether in recovery from an eating disorder, dealing with grief, loss, or stress, or recuperating from a traumatic event, our bodies are integral to our psychological and emotional healing.

 I’m a Registered Yoga Teacher through Yoga Alliance and have undergone trauma-informed yoga teacher training.
 I am certified in Restorative Yoga, and am currently a member of a select cohort pursuing full certification in TC-TSY, or Trauma Center Trauma Sensitive Yoga, developed by Bessel van der Kolk, David Emerson and Jennifer Turner at the Trauma Center at Justice Resource Institute in Brookline, MA.
-(By spring of 2018, I’ll be one of a small handful of yoga specialists in Minnesota able to facilitate this specific treatment modality.)
-I enjoy teaching gentle, restorative yoga, and meditation.
-Additionally, I’m a Level II Reiki Practitioner and am currently completing an Herbal Apprenticeship with local Herbalist, Jessie Belden.
+(By spring of 2018, I’ll be one of a small handful of yoga specialists in Minnesota certified to facilitate this specific treatment modality.)
+I also enjoy teaching gentle, restorative yoga, and meditation.
+Additionally, I’m a Level II Reiki Practitioner and am an apprentice of Herbalism.

 I believe that the intensity of life is part of what makes it beautiful, and our capacity for joy is deepened by embracing the caverns that sorrow has carved into our hearts.
 I’m committing my career to holding space for others to do the transformative work of moving from embodied trauma toward holistic healing.